Kathryn E. Cherry

 Kathryn Evelyn Bard Cherry (April 27, 1871 – November 19, 1931) was an American artist and educator.
 She painted marine scenes, floral still life, and landscapes.

 Early life and education

-Cherry was born in 1871 in Quincy, Illinois and was educated at the St. Louis School of Fine Arts, New York School of Arts, and Pennsylvania Academy of Fine Arts.
+Cherry was born on April 27, 1871 in Quincy, Illinois and was educated at the St. Louis School of Fine Arts, New York School of Arts, and Pennsylvania Academy of Fine Arts.